sketchplugins/plugin-directory/README.md

 - [Sort Selected Layers](https://github.com/ludovic-loridan/sketch-sort-selected-layers), by Ludovic Loridan: A handy plugin to sort layers or artboards by Y or by X position.
 - [Sketch Variables](https://github.com/murilo-campaner/sketch-variables-plugin), by murilo_campaner: Create text variables inside sketch to use file as template
 - [pickle](https://github.com/billychasen/pickle-sketch), by billychasen: Pickle lets you get quick feedback on anything you design.
 By integrating research early in your design process, you'll be more confident in your final designs.
-- [Sketch Pixel Cleanup](https://github.com/stackdevelopment/sketch-pixel-cleanup), by Stackdevelopment: A plugin for Sketch to fix all of those partial pixels
-- [Adeeapp Sketch Plugin](https://www.adeeapp.com/), by AdeeApp.com: Design for all.
-The most comprehensive free accessibility testing tool for inclusive design!